 Supported by a grant from the Jewish Federation of Greater Los Angeles, eight congregations from the LA area are participating in the BMR LA Cohort.

-The LA Cohort consists of congregations from multiple movements that meet on a regular basis with a congregational liaison to rethink approaches to b’nai mitzvah and prepare to launch small experiments during the 2013-2014 school year.
+The LA Cohort consists of congregations from multiple movements that meet on a regular basis with a congregational liaison to rethink approaches to b’nai mitzvah and prepare to launch small experiments.

 In addition to working in congregational teams, all 10 congregations will meet in person four times times over the course of a year to network, learn from each other and experts, and provide support and feedback to peers.

 Need more info?
 Click a question to read more.